Ganize/card_games/README.md

 - To **Stay**, type `S` and press Enter.

 The game continues until you decide to quit after each round.

+## Running FlashCard

+To run flashcard, follow these steps:
+1. Navigate to FlashCardGameApp.java (src/main/java/com.game.flashcard).
+There will be a "RUN" logo beside the class
+2. Click on it

+## How to Play Flashcard

+Once the game starts, a 1 minute timer will be started.
+Answer as many questions on multiply, division, additional and substraction.
+When the timer run out, it will show you the total score

 ## Contact